Information Technology Services - Dr. Susan Dunnavant, Acting Chief Information Officer

 - meet the minimum system and operating system requirements published on the Information Technology Services web site.

-- If a machine is brought to the Help Desk and found not to meet these criteria, it is the student's responsibility to bring the machine into compliance.
-The Help Desk can provide information regarding local computer service professionals willing to assist students on a fee basis if such assistance is needed.
+If a machine is brought to the IT Service Center and found not to meet these criteria, it is the student's responsibility to bring the machine into compliance.
+The IT Service Center can provide information regarding local computer service professionals willing to assist students on a fee basis if such assistance is needed.

 - The IT Service Center will provide no more than two hours of technician assistance before recommending a system restore or a clean installation of the operating system and applications.
 In this event, the student is responsible for backing up any data needed prior to bringing the system to the IT Service Center for technician assistance.
 Properly licensed system restore or installation media must be provided by the student.
 Such an installation may result in the inadvertent loss of system or data files currently installed on the system.
 A signed Release of Liability form will be required before the IT Service Center or other ITS staff will attempt a system restoration or new operating system installation.
 Students are generally encouraged to bring installation media and other media provided by their computer system manufacturer to campus to enable quick recovery in the event of a major system problem requiring a clean installation.

 - It is strongly recommended that all students run both virus and spyware scans before the machine is brought the IT Service Center.
-Students are also encouraged to have all current Windows Updates installed before bringing their machines to the IT Service Center.
-These processes can take an more than two hours, thus making the machine an immediate candidate for system restore.
+Students are also encouraged to have all current operating system updates installed before bringing their machines to the IT Service Center.
+These processes can take more than two hours, thus making the machine an immediate candidate for system restore.